biodfrl89/AIRLoM/README.md

 # AIRLoM (Adaptive Immune-Receptor Locus Mapper)

-# DESCRIPTION
+# Description
-This repository contains all the scripts required for the correct functioning of the master script of inmunoglobulin detection tool.
+This repository contains a bioinformatic tool depevoped to predict the structur of the IGH locus of any desired genome.
+It is designed to operate using commonly used alignment tools, as well as particular-designed analysis scripts.
+The information produced is used to predict the location of IGH-V, -D, -J, -C segments within the IGH locus.

-# STRUCTURE
+# Structure
+This section describes the general steps performed by AIRLoM, in order to have a general overview of the pipeline.

 0. Variables confirmation
 1. Make CDHIT reductions.
 2. Align with CLUSTALW2 the RSS reductions.